Murder on the Planet Express: Plot

-Farnsworth hires business consultant Dan McMasters for a team building exercise.
-On the way to the corporate team building retreat, they pick up a random hitchhiker at the behest of McMasters.
+Frustrated at the crew's uncontrollable bickering, Farnsworth hires business consultant Dan McMasters to conduct a team building exercise.
+On the way to the corporate team building retreat, they pick up a random hitchhiker at McMasters's behest.
 The hitchhiker is used by McMasters to be the first "trust fall", but McMasters is apparently eaten by the hitchhiker, who transforms into a monster, crawls into the ventilation shafts and shuts off the power.
 Scruffy's apprentice Jackie Jr. is soon eaten by the creature.
 The crew go to the panic room, but the creature shuts off the life support for the ship.
 Farnsworth splits the crew into three teams: Zoidberg and Hermes must restart the life support system, Leela and Amy must travel to the bridge to get the steering wheel so as to pilot the ship from the panic room, and Bender and Fry must relight the pilot light from outside the ship to get the engines restarted.

-Fry and Bender manage to restart the engines, but Bender's gyroscope is broken when the engines ignite in his face.
+Fry and Bender manage to restart the engines, but Bender's gyroscope is damaged when the engines ignite in his face; panicked, he accidentally breaks Fry's helmet causing him to suffocate in the vacuum of space.
+Bender, in a bid to save his life as well as fix his gyroscope, stuffs Fry into his compartment.
+Fry then takes over Bender's body by wearing him like a suit, creating a combination dubbed "Frender", and gets him under control.
 Zoidberg and Hermes restart the life support system (which was being blocked by a skeleton they assume is Jackie Jr.'s), but Hermes' motion detector shows that the monster is coming.
 Hermes gets stuck in the vent and Zoidberg tries, in vain, to free him.

-Amy and Leela are in the basement of the ship and encounter the monster.
+In the ship's basement, Amy and Leela and encounter the monster.
 Leela attempts to fight it, but is captured.
-Amy's golf shot to the monster's face saves her and they make a run for the bridge.
-Outside the ship, Bender's gyroscope is still not working; panicked, he accidentally breaks Fry's helmet causing him to suffocate in the vacuum of space.
-Bender, in a bid to save his life as well as fix his gyroscope, stuffs Fry into his compartment.
-Fry then takes over Bender's body by wearing him like a suit (creating a combination dubbed "Frender") and gets him under control.
-Leela and Amy finally make it to the bridge and take the steering wheel.
+Amy's golf shot to the monster's face saves her and they make a run for the bridge and take the steering wheel.
 Happy with their success, they proclaim themselves "Lamy".
-They run back to the panic room and see what they think is the monster (but is actually Hermes stuck in the vent) and attack it.
+They run back to the panic room and mistake Hermes' legs for the monster and attack him.
 Zoidberg, calling themselves "Hermberg", dislodges Hermes by squirting him with ink.
-Amy fixes Bender's gyroscope by bashing him with her club, but the group abruptly comes face to face with the monster and flee back to the panic room.
+Amy fixes Bender's gyroscope by hitting him with her club, but the group abruptly comes face to face with the monster and flee back to the panic room.